Srinivas1258/ML-DL/README.md

 Simpler models are always better.

-2. Regularization : Our main goal is to minimize error(loss value).(test data especially)
+2. Regularization : Our main goal is to minimize error(loss value).(test data especially)-only makes weights small.(not zero)

 Regularization helps to generalize the model better.